adityasingh3007/Gesture-Controlled-Wireless-Game-Controller/README.md

-# Wireless Gesture Controlled Game Controller
+# Gesture Controlled Wireless Game Controller

 ## Challenges:
 + Controlling can be further improvised.
-+ To make sure that during workshop, no signal should interfere with the other TSOP present over there.
++ To make sure no other signal should interfere with the other TSOP present nearby.

 ## Progress till date:
 + IR Transmission code is complete.